huggingface/diffusers/examples/dreambooth/README.md

 - Rank-decomposition matrices have significantly fewer parameters than orginal model which means that trained LoRA weights are easily portable.
 - LoRA attention layers allow to control to which extend the model is adapted torwards new training images via a `scale` parameter.

+[cloneofsimo](https://github.com/cloneofsimo) was the first to try out LoRA training for Stable Diffusion in the popular [lora](https://github.com/cloneofsimo/lora) GitHub repository.

 ### Training

 Let's get started with a simple example.
 We will re-use the dog example of the [previous section](#dog-toy-example).